St Margaret's Welcomes you to Private Prayer

 We believe that we can accommodate up to 15 people in the building safely at any time.
 If there are more people than this, then our ‘prayer host’ may ask you to wait outside until space becomes available.

 In order to comply with NHS Track and Trace we will need to keep a record of who attends church for private prayer, and we will need to keep your name, address and telephone number on file for 21 days after your visit.
-Please can you write this information down then drop it into the box which will be situated in the porch as you enter.
+Please can you either scan the QR code in the porch (if you have the NHS app on your smartphone), or write this information down then drop it into the box which will be situated in the porch as you enter.

 Please contact us immediately if you develop Covid symptoms within 2 weeks of your visit.
 You can either email admin or telephone 01737-552160.